What to know

 One thing that you should be aware of while using Bard is that Google will save your conversation prompts in your account’s My Activity page by default.
 If you don’t want Google (or anyone else) having access to your conversation prompts, you may want to delete them and stop them from being saved in the first place.

 Refer to our page guide on how to turn off or delete Google Bard history to know more.

 Let’s consider a few commonly asked queries about using Bard.

 Currently, there doesn’t seem to be any reason to suspect that Bard will replace Google search in its entirety.

 Will Google place ads in Bard?

 Google earns billions of dollars in ad revenue each year and one can expect them to monetize Bard in a similar fashion in the future.
 Though Google hasn’t explicitly stated it, ads in Bard may one day become a reality.
 However, as one might expect, there are no ads in the early versions of Bard.

 How accurate are Bard’s answers?

 Bard’s early version does a fairly decent job at doing everything that generative AI bots are expected to and even has some interesting features to boot.
-But, for the time being, it’s not the ideal substitute for ChatGPT.
-In any case, we expect Bard to improve over time and become Google’s true champion.
+Even if it may not be on equal footing with the likes of ChatGPT, the flexibility and convenience that it offers may well trump even the industry front runners.
+In any case, we expect Bard to improve further over time and become Google’s true champion.
 Until next time!
-Stay safe.